Gloriel621/HS-RL-Environment/README.md

 # HS_RL
-a repository for solving Hearthstone Barrens Mystery using reinforcement learning method
+a repository for solving Hearthstone Barrens Mystery (Hunter) using reinforcement learning method